justcoded/just-responsive-images/readme.txt

 That's why we're here!
 We want to provide easy-to-use control for customizing srcset for each image size dimension you use inside your theme.
 Also we're happy to provide you with few helpers which will generate <picture> tag, generate required media queries for backgrounds.

-Full documentation will be added on our github wiki pages. https://github.com/justcoded/just-responsive-images.
+Full documentation and configuration options are available on our github page: https://github.com/justcoded/just-responsive-images.

 Feel free to post your suggestions or bugs under Issues section on github.